|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

-We also visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then we head to the Bloukrantz Bridge.
-Here you have the opportunity to bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
-Please note that this is for your own account.
+We may also visit the Tsitsikamma National Park and walk to the suspension bridge over the Storms River, the round trip taking about an hour and a half and then we head to the Bloukrantz Bridge.
+Here you can bungee jump at this, the highest commercial bungee jump in the world at 216-metres!
+Please note that this activity is for your own account.

 This morning we head back on the N2 to Plettenberg Bay where we board a boat for an exciting launch through the waves to see if we can spot whales, dolphins and other ocean mammals in this pristine coast.
 There is quite a good chance that we may see the resident Bryde's Whales, as well as the migratory Southern Right whales (depending on time of year) and thousands of seals at Robberg Marin Reserve.

 The remainder of the day is yours to enjoy.
 Any further activities are for your own account, but your guide will be on hand to supply transport and advise on activities.
 Please note that travel requests and distances should be within reason.